Global Entropy Solutions and Newtonian Limit for the Relativistic Euler Equations: Introduction

 so that

 By rescaling the first equation in \eqref{eq:relativistic-Euler} if necessary, we may assume without loss of generality that $n_0 =1$.
-By way of comparison with the classical Euler equations, we observe that, in the Newtonian limit as the speed of light $c\to\infty$ (equivalently, $\eps\to0$), $n(\rho)$ converges to $\rho$, locally uniformly.
+By way of comparison with the classical Euler equations, we observe that, in the Newtonian limit as the light speed $c\to\infty$ (equivalently, $\eps\to0$), $n(\rho)$ converges to $\rho$, locally uniformly.

 Concerning the pressure, a typical example is: $p(\rho) = \kappa \rho^{\gamma}$, the case of a polytropic (or gamma-law) gas, with the adiabatic exponent $\gamma \in (1,3)$ and constant $\kappa = \frac{(\gamma - 1)^2}{4\gamma}$.
 In this paper, we deal with a more general class of pressure laws, whose explicit conditions will be given later in \eqref{ass:stricthyperbolicity}--\eqref{ass:genuine-nonlinearity} and \eqref{ass:pressure}.